Can your family benefit from a living trust?

 What are the differences between a living trust and a last will and testament?

-A major benefit of having a living trust and funding it (transferring your property into the name of the trust) is that your heirs will not have to go through the long, often grueling, process of probate after your demise.
-It typically just takes a matter of a few weeks to manage property distribution with a living trust compared to a will which takes many months, sometimes years, depending on where you live and the amount of your estate.
+A major benefit of having a living trust and funding it (transferring your property into the name of the trust) is that your heirs will escape the long, often grueling, process of probate after your demise.
+It typically takes a matter of a few weeks to manage property distribution with a living trust compared to a will which takes many months, sometimes years, depending on where you live and the size of your estate.

-Because you are not required to file a living trust with the recorder’s office, you have a lot of privacy dealing with your estate before your demise, and your successor trustee can distribute your assets to your heirs in total privacy as well.
-This is one of the benefits of a living trust that people often appreciate the most.
+Because you are not required to file a living trust with the recorder’s office (though you have the option to do so), you have privacy dealing with your estate before your demise, and your successor trustee can distribute your assets to your heirs in total privacy as well.
+This is a benefit of a trust that people appreciate the most.

 A simple will is made public.
-Anyone who wishes to do so can see how you chose to distribute your estate.
+Anyone who wishes it can see how you distributed your estate.
 This could create family issues at the next family reunion.
 Say you bequeath your favorite fishing rod worth $2,000 to your cousin Bernie, and a small painting worth $500 to another cousin.
 Jealousy could come of this.
-If you did this in your living trust instead of in a will, neither of them are even likely to realize it.
+If you did this in your living trust instead of in a will, neither of them is even likely to realize it.
 Unless they visit one another’s homes frequently, that is.

 Do you own property outside the state where you reside?
 It’s always best to manage and bequeath it under a living trust.
 Whereas living trust laws remain standard between the different states, laws for wills change from state to state.

-Also, with a power of attorney for health care decisions , you get to choose who will make medical decisions for you, rather than a court also doing that.
-A good living trust package will include one.
+Also, with a power of attorney for health care decisions, you get to choose who will make medical decisions for you, rather than a court also doing that.
+A good living trust package includes a living will.

-If your estate is worth enough to create a trust (more than $20,000 and/or you own a home), you will enjoy the benefits of a living trust, as well as the savings it brings your estate long-term.
+If your estate is worth enough to create a trust (more than $20,000 and/or you own a home), you will enjoy the benefits of a living trust, and the savings it brings your estate long-term.

 You see, for your trust to be valid, you have to “give” your property to it.
 In other words, it owns the assets you transfer to it immediately, not just upon your death.
 It’s more difficult to contest it than it is to contest a will.
 This is because you, as the initial trustee, not only created the living trust, but acted upon it by funding it during your lifetime.
 Therefore, anyone who contests it is much less likely to win in court.

-It’s really important for you to know and understand that a living trust is nothing at all until you fund it.
+It’s important to understand that a living trust is just a document until you fund it.

 - Having a pour-over will that bequeaths to the trust any property you haven’t had the time to transfer to it.
-This will does have to go through probate.
-Yet, because everything goes to the trust, it’s an highly accelerated process.
+This will must go through probate.
+Yet, because everything goes to the trust, it’s a highly accelerated process.

-If you are now convinced, you should have a living trust instead of a will, go here to save money on a complete living trust package.
-It doesn’t have to cost thousands.
+Are you now convinced you should create a living trust instead of a will?
+Go here to save money on a complete living trust package.
+It won’t cost thousands.
 This living trust attorney has 20+ years of experience drafting trusts for high-end financial firms.
 They in turn charge their clients thousands for them.
 Eliminate that middle man and pay hundreds instead.